OGENDI/personal_pitch/ReadMe.md

 ~ Derick Ogendi
 ## Description

-A Flask framework { python } application that allows users t0 use 60 second to give a pitch.
+A Flask framework { python } application that allows users to use 60 second to give a pitch.

 ## User Story ( BDD )
 The user would like to.... :
 +  see the pitches other people have posted.